skip to main content

 Man-made (or lab-grown) diamonds

 Lab-grown diamonds are molecularly identical to natural diamonds and have the same chemical and physical properties,” Shah says.
 “The only difference is that they are grown in a lab and not formed within the earth over millions of years.
 This enables them to be both environmentally friendly and less expensive than natural diamonds.
 Lab diamonds are a fantastic option for those that are on a budget, or don't have good credit to afford financing a natural diamond ring.”
-You could also consider cubic zirconia, though it is structurally completely different than natural and lab-created diamonds.
+Another option you could consider cubic zirconia, though it is structurally completely different than natural and lab-created diamonds.

 Moissanite